koindx/docs/docs/intro.md

 ### What you'll need

-KoinDX protocols are available currently on Koinos Harbinger testnet (v3).
+KoinDX protocols are available currently on Koinos Harbinger.

 To use KoinDX, make sure to use one of these wallets: